Ancient Drawing

 The infrared inspection of the drawing, carried out by Sotheby's, revealed important reworks skillfully masked in the line, confirming that the work is autograph.
 The tall Aesculapius thus hides a previous Apollo whose much smaller dimension could be mingled with the characters of the action.
 The invocation of Aesculapius in a triumph, maintained in the painting, is a fancy.

-This drawing is estimated in excess of $ 12M for sale by Sotheby's in New York on January 29, lot 19.
+This drawing was sold for $ 11.7M by Sotheby's on January 29, 2020, lot 19.
 Please watch the video shared by Sotheby's in which the artwork is commented by the specialist Cristiana Romalli who was the discoverer of the hidden figures.

 #AuctionUpdate: Andrea Mantegna’s only preparatory drawing for one of the canvases in the Triumphs of Caesar, realizes $11.7 million - a new record for a drawing by the artist at auction, and the 5th highest price for a drawing ever at auction pic.twitter.com/p6e3THFEU6